alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 2. The E2ESM software **MUST** provide each participant entity with notifications and/or complete logs of changes to the set of clients or devices that can or could access message PCASM.

-# Definitions

-## Participant

-A participant is any entity - human, machine, software bot, conversation archiver, or other, that is bounded by the extent of that entity's Trusted Computing Base (TCB).

-## Conversation

-A conversation is a sequence of one or more messages over a period of time amongst a constant or evolving set of participants.

-## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as any or all of:

-### Content PCASM

-Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content. ("content")

-### Size PCASM

-For block encryption of content, Size PCASM is the unpadded size of the content.

-For stream encryption of content, Size PCASM is currently undefined.

-For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Analytic PCASM

-Analytic PCASM is data that describes the "content".

-### Conversation Metadata (**OPTIONAL**)

-Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.

-## Backdoor

-A "backdoor" is any intentional or unintentional mechanism, in respect of a given message and that message's set of participants, where some PCASM of that message **MAY** become available to a non-participant without the intentional action of a participant.

 # Rationale